dotnet/csharplang/proposals/extensions.md

 # Extension types

-TODO3 No duplicate base extensions (to avoid ambiguities) TODO3 problem with lookup rules on implicit extensions (will run into ambiguous
+TODO3 No duplicate base extensions (to avoid ambiguities)
-    lookups in implicit extension scenarios)

 TODO2 roles are disallowed as `this` parameter types
 TODO2 adjust scoping rules so that type parameters are in scope within the 'for'